 While trying to pass kidney stones is not a pleasant experience, the passing of the kidney stone from your body will largely depend on the size and location of your kidney stone.
 If you have a relatively small kidney stone (less than 4mm), this will likely pass on its own, albeit painfully.
 If your stone is 5mm or larger, you’ll likely require intervention from a doctor to help you pass the stone.
 These four ways to treat kidney stones will have you back to your normal self before you know it.

-Are you considering a vasectomy?
+Are you considering a vasectomy procedure?
 A relatively minor outpatient surgical procedure that results in a birth control method with an over 99% effectiveness rate, a vasectomy can be a great alternative to other more cumbersome, less effective forms of birth control.
-However, before you make your decision, you probably have some questions about what to
+However, before you make your decision, you probably have some questions about what

 Affecting a relatively small percentage of men (from 1% up to 9%), Peyronie’s disease is not common but can cause troubling symptoms for men of any age, although it most often affects men of middle age.
 You may be more at risk to develop Peyronie’s disease if you smoke or have high blood pressure, diabetes,

-Testicular cancer affects thousands of people in the United States every year and kills hundreds of them.
-Being aware of the signs and symptoms of this cancer as well as leading a healthy lifestyle can help you to both prevent it and treat it as soon as possible.
+Testicular cancer affects thousands of people in the United States every year and kills hundreds.
+Being aware of the signs and symptoms of this cancer, as well as leading a healthy lifestyle can help you to both prevent it and treat it as soon as possible.
 But what are some things you didn’t know about testicular cancer?

 If you're like a lot of women who come to our office, you tend to avoid some great activities because you leak urine or need to stay close to a bathroom.
 There's no need to limit your life.
 Most causes of urinary incontinence can be treated successfully.
 You might have what we call stress urinary